donde-esta-la-biblioteca/captCHAD/README.md

 Proof of concept ONLY.

-May not work on real website using reCaptcha protection - *minor modifications required to be fully functional on real websites - if you know you know*
+May not work on some websites using reCaptcha protection and bot detection - *minor modifications required to be fully functional - if you know you know*